-During a convention interview, star Glenn Howerton was asked why his character was named Dennis, whereas Charlie Day and Rob McElhenney's characters are named after themselves.
+During a convention interview, Glenn Howerton was asked why his character was named Dennis, whereas Charlie Day and Rob McElhenney's characters are named after themselves.
 Howerton responded by saying that he wanted to distance himself from his character as much as possible.

-Each episode ends with the RCG production logo (which are the combined first initials of Rob, Charlie and Glenn) and the actors pictured in hoodies with a sound clip played backwards: "for playing this forward."
-At the end of the first-season finale "Charlie Gets Molested", the message had an echo: "Is it brown?
+Each episode ends with the RCG production logo (which are the combined first initials of Rob, Charlie, and Glenn) and the actors pictured in hoodies with a sound clip played backwards: "for playing this forward."
+At the end of the first season finale "Charlie Gets Molested", the message had an echo: "Is it brown?
 Is it brown?
 Good work.
 Is it brown?
 Is it brown?
 Is it brown?
 Good work."

 The Philadelphia landmarks seen in the series' opening credits montage are the Benjamin Franklin Bridge, Penn's Landing on Market Street, Lincoln Financial Field, Swann Memorial Fountain in Logan Circle, Boathouse Row, 30th Street Station, and South Street Philadelphia.

-Ben the Soldier wears his Army-issue desert boots and "rigger's belt" mixed with civilian clothes off-duty.
+Ben the soldier wears his Army-issue desert boots and "rigger's belt" mixed with civilian clothes off-duty.
 This is considered extremely dorky by actual soldiers, making it perfectly in character for him to do so.

-On Charlie's green army jacket on his right breast pocket there is a blue badge with wings on it.
+On Charlie's green Army jacket, on his right breast pocket, there is a blue badge with wings on it.
 This patch is an AT or aviation electronics technician rating symbol for sailors in the Navy.
-It is worn on the dress uniforms and signifies your job -or rate - in the Navy.
+It is worn on the dress uniforms and signifies your job, or rate, in the Navy.

-According to many psychologists Dennis Reynolds could be diagnosed with all these personality disorders Dennis Reynolds= Narcissistic Personality Disorder, Antisocial personality disorder (Psychopathy/Sociopathy), Borderline Personality Disorder.
-In fact in season 10 ep.
-3 Psycho Pete Returns, Dennis is diagnosed with one of these.
+According to many psychologists and psychiatrists, Dennis Reynolds could be diagnosed with all of these personality disorders: Dennis Reynolds= Narcissistic Personality Disorder, Antisocial Personality Disorder (psychopathy/sociopathy), and Borderline Personality Disorder.
+In fact, in season ten, episode three, "Psycho Pete Returns", Dennis is diagnosed with one of these.